Fargo Theatre

 The Fargo Theatre is an art deco movie theater in downtown Fargo, North Dakota, United States.
 Construction on the building began in the fall of 1925 and the theatre opened on March 15, 1926.
 It was restored in 1999 to its historic appearance and now is a center for the arts in the Fargo-Moorhead metropolitan area.
-The Fargo Theatre is home to a 4-manual, 32-rank Wurlitzer Theatre Pipe Organ, known as the "Mighty Wurlitzer," which is owned and maintained by the Red River Theatre Organ Society, a non-profit organization and local chapter of the American Theatre Organ Society.
+The Fargo Theatre is home to a 4-manual, 27-rank Wurlitzer Theatre Pipe Organ, known as the "Mighty Wurlitzer," which is owned and maintained by the Red River Theatre Organ Society, a non-profit organization and local chapter of the American Theatre Organ Society.

 The building is listed on the National Register of Historic Places.

 Events

 Fargo Film Festival

 Since 2001, the Fargo Theatre has served as the main venue of the Fargo Film Festival.
-The festival has accepted submissions from independent filmmakers from more than 35 American states and 20 countries.
+The festival has accepted submissions from independent filmmakers from more than 35 U.S. states and 20 countries.

-Festival honorees include Hugo Weaving, Pedro Pascal, George A. Romero, John Waters, Janet Leigh, Nia DaCosta, Cary Elwes, John Hawkes, among others.
+Honorees of the festival have included George A. Romero, Pedro Pascal, Hugo Weaving, Janet Leigh, John Waters, Nia DaCosta, Mike Flanagan, Chloé Zhao, among others.